10xInsights-dev/10xInsights-dev.github.io/_articles/topic_structure.md

 *Level 4:* Philosophy and insight.

 The real 10x difference.
-Help the reader to understand how to think differently about this topic.
+Help the audience to understand how to think differently about this topic.
 Show them how to reason about the whys, the motivations, the objectives.
 Teach them how to see beyond first impressions and critically examine the subject.

+---

 #### Share Further Reading